aspelund/embed_server/README.md

-# README.md

-## Project Name: Embedding Server
+# Project Name: Embedding Server

-This project involves a Flask server that provides two endpoints for interacting with text embeddings.
-These embeddings are generated using the SentenceTransformer model from the Hugging Face's Transformers library, and stored in a MongoDB database for easy retrieval.
+This project involves a Flask server that provides four endpoints for interacting with text embeddings and text tokenization.
+These embeddings are generated using the SentenceTransformer model from Hugging Face's Transformers library, and stored in a MongoDB database for easy retrieval.

-The purpose of this server is to facilitate efficient similarity searches among large amounts of text data.
+The purpose of this server is to facilitate efficient similarity searches among large amounts of text data and to assist in tokenizing text.
 This is done by representing each text as a dense vector (embedding), and then searching for similar texts is reduced to searching for similar vectors, a problem which can be efficiently solved even for large datasets.
+The tokenization is carried out by the OpenAI's `tiktoken` library.

 ## How it works

-The Flask server exposes two POST endpoints:
+The Flask server exposes four POST endpoints:

 1. `/store`: This endpoint takes a JSON object with a messageId and a text, generates an embedding for the text using the SentenceTransformer model, stores the embedding and messageId in MongoDB and returns the id of the stored embedding.
 2. `/search`: This endpoint takes a JSON object with a text, generates an embedding for the text, and searches the MongoDB database for the top K most similar embeddings.
 The ids of these embeddings are then returned.

-The embeddings are generated using the SentenceTransformer model, specifically the 'all-MiniLM-L6-v2' variant.
-The embeddings are stored in MongoDB in a collection named 'embeddings' in a database named 'mchat'.
-Each document in the 'embeddings' collection has the following fields: `_id`, `messageId`, `text`, and `embedding`.
+3. `/count_tokens`: This endpoint takes a JSON object with a text, and returns the number of tokens in the text.
+4. `/split_tokens`: This endpoint takes a JSON object with a text and a number n, and returns the first n tokens of the text.

-There is a shell script `pop.sh` provided for populating the MongoDB database with sample data.
-It sends 25 POST requests to the `/store` endpoint with random text and messageIds.
+There is a shell script `test.sh` provided for testing the tokenization endpoints.
+It sends POST requests to the `/count_tokens` and `/split_tokens` endpoints with predefined text and checks the returned response.

 ## Requirements